lblod/delta-producer-publication-graph-maintainer/README.md

 - `key`: Key for login.
 Defaults to `''`.
 - `account`: Account for login.
 Defaults to `'http://services.lblod.info/diff-consumer/account'`.
 - `account_graph`: Graph for account login.
 Defaults to `'http://mu.semte.ch/graphs/diff-producer/login'`.
+- `healingJobsRetentionCount`: Number of jobs to retain in the cleanup step, when this is set to 0 or a negative value, all jobs are retained.
+Defaults to `-1`

 ###### Example